-In most countries, euthanasia is against the law and it may carry a jail sentence.
+In most countries, euthanasia is against the law and may carry a jail sentence.
 In the United States, the law varies between states.

 Euthanasia has long been a controversial and emotive topic.

 This article looks at the debate surrounding the decisions.

 The definitions of euthanasia and assisted suicide vary.

 Euthanasia: A doctor is allowed by law to end a person’s life by a painless means, as long as the person and their family agree.

 Assisted suicide: A doctor assists an individual in taking their own life if the person requests it.

 Voluntary and involuntary euthanasia

 Euthanasia may be voluntary or involuntary.

 Voluntary: When euthanasia is conducted with consent.
 Voluntary euthanasia is currently legal in Australia, Belgium, Canada, Colombia, Luxembourg, The Netherlands, Spain, Switzerland, and New Zealand.
 It is also legal in the U.S. states of Oregon, Washington D.C., Hawaii, Washington, Maine, Colorado, New Jersey, California, and Vermont.